 Today’s risk manager is faced with many of these questions and will often look to contingent business interruption (CBI) insurance to soften the financial impact of these events.
 Click here to read more.

 Business owners, please remember...

 You must comply with any warranties in your policy during a shutdown.
-For example, alarm systems must be activated during shutdown to trigger burglary coverage, heating systems must be kept on (during the heating season) to avoid burst pipes and if premises are completely empty, please notify us so there are no vacancy issues.
+For example, alarm systems must be activated during shutdown to trigger burglary coverage, heating systems must be kept on (during the heating season) to avoid burst pipes, and if premises are entirely empty, please notify us so there are no vacancy issues.

-Also, another quick note and not necessarily related to business insurance — if you had an event planned, some very specific and standalone event insurance policies purchased prior to the pandemic might respond in some cases.
+Also, another quick note and not necessarily related to business insurance — if you had an event planned, some very specific and standalone event insurance policies purchased before the pandemic might respond in some cases.

-In closing, this is a complex issue in our current environment that warrants more investigation.
-We’re constantly working with member and industry partners to get further clarification.
+In closing, this complex issue in our current environment warrants more investigation.
+We're constantly working with members and industry partners to get further clarification.

 Our phone lines are always open if you have any questions regarding your business insurance.

 To discuss the finer details of business insurance, contact us online or call us at 1-800-216-5324.
 Request a free, no-obligation quote from our experts.